rtmigo/dmk_py/README.md

   indistinguishable from real data, but do not contain anything meaningful

 - The information about which entry the block belongs to is cryptographically protected.
-It is impossible to even figure out if the blocks refer to the same entry
+It is impossible to even figure out if two blocks belong to the same entry

 - Random actions are taken every time the vault is updated: some dummy blocks are